-Over his previous four seasons with the PSUGA Men's Basketball Team, Care has led the Lions to the Penn State University Athletic Conference Playoffs three times as well as making two appearances in the United States Collegiate Athletic Association National Championship.
-Care's career record of 64-46 with the PSUGA Men's Basketball Team makes him the winngest coach in program history.
+Over his previous five seasons with the PSUGA Men's Basketball Team, Care has led the Lions to the Penn State University Athletic Conference Playoffs four times and made two appearances in the United States Collegiate Athletic Association National Championship.
+Care's career record of 80-54 with the PSUGA Men's Basketball Team makes him the winngest coach in program history.

-Care was named the 2017-2018 PSUAC Men's Basketball Coach of the Year for the first time in his career helping his team break many records on the court.
-He had three players amass the 1,000 point mark in their collegiate careers during the season and helped Khari Hicks break the all-time assist record and Curtis Newby break the all-time rebounding record during the course of the year.
+Care was named the PSUAC Men's Basketball Coach of the Year for the first time in his career helping his team break many records on the court.
+He had three players amass the 1,000 point mark in their collegiate careers during the season and helped Khari Hicks break the all-time assist record and Curtis Newby break the all-time rebounding record that season.

 The 2016-2017 season, marked the most successful season in Greater Allegheny basketball history when PSUGA finishing with a 23-6 overall record and captured the PSUAC Tournament Championship as the second seed when they upset #1 seeded PSU-York in a 60-58 victory.
 The win marked the team's third PSUAC Championship in program history and the first since the 2006 season.